guntribam/stack-demo/README.md

 }
 ```

-You can see that the `hello` component is exposed via the `components` object that has been imported in from the `loader` file.
+The `hello` component is exposed via the `components` object that has been imported in from the `loader` file.
 You do not need to touch the `loader` file.
 It takes care of exporting all the shared components and services so you can import them whenever you want to use them.
 All you need to do is make sure you export your own components and services via the corresponding `app/src/component/index.js` file and `app/src/service/index.js` so the `loader` can find them.

 ## Feature: `fetch`
 This feature shows how a `app` component gets its data.